innit/angular-decorate/README.md

 Does not work with Traceur (currently) as it does not support decorators (just annotations).

-See [https://github.com/wycats/javascript-decorators](Javascript Decorators Spec) from more info.
+See [Javscript Decorator Spec](https://github.com/wycats/javascript-decorators) from more info.

 Work In Progress!
 Input / Pull Requests welcome!